MailItem in changing times.

 subject to change, is what interface contracts are made of.

-The documentation does not make any claims that HOME
+The documentation does not make any claims that HOME is used because

 it is of any particularly exalted rank, it simply says it is used.